 The shortest interval at which

 AS OF SYSTEM TIME can serve follower reads is 4.8 seconds.
 In prior versions of CockroachDB, the interval was 48 seconds.

 For instructions showing how to use follower reads to get low latency, historical reads in multi-region deployments, see the Follower Reads Topology Pattern.

 How follower reads work

-Each CockroachDB node tracks a property called its "closed timestamp", which means that no new writes can ever be introduced below that timestamp.
+Each CockroachDB range tracks a property called its closed timestamp, which means that no new writes can ever be introduced below that timestamp.
 The closed timestamp advances forward by some target interval behind the current time.
-If the replica receives a write at a timestamp less than its closed timestamp, it rejects the write.
+If the range receives a write at a timestamp less than its closed timestamp, it rejects the write.

 With follower reads enabled, any replica on a node can serve a read for a key as long as the time at which the operation is performed (i.e., the